 Use Premade Words and Phrases

 One way to get started is by making use of pre-cut words.
 A little shopping nearby, or browsing online, you may be able to locate stickers, diecuts and word cutouts, all with different phrases.
-Alphabet sets are another great way to create various words too!
-These below I found on Scrapbook.com and would work great on your pages.
+Alphabet stencils are another great way to create various words too!

 For example, some scrapbook themes, are short and sweet – meaning that you only need words that are too – for example, playing sports in high school or college, things like your team name or initials of your school- this a cool idea for if you have teens wanting to scrapbook too.